Find Affordable College Courses

 10 Yearly Graduations

 Texas A&M University - College Station tops the list of the most popular school in the U.S. for agricultural teacher education majors who are seeking their doctor's degree.
 Each year, around 70,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,578 per year, while in-state graduate students, on average, pay $6,885 per year.
-For the 2020-2021 academic year, 10 doctor's degrees were handed out to agricultural teacher education majors at Texas A&M College Station.
-Around 10% of these students were from an underrepresented racial-ethnic group, and 70% were women.
+The average in-state tuition for full-time undergraduates is $9,003 per year, while in-state graduate students, on average, pay $6,885 per year.
+During the most recent year for which we have data, 10 people received their doctor's degree in agricultural teacher education from Texas A&M College Station.
+About 57% of this group were women, and 14% were students from an underrepresented racial-ethnic group.

 #2